huggingface/text-generation-inference/docs/source/conceptual/guidance.md

 }

 data = {
-    "inputs": "[INST]convert to JSON: I saw a puppy a cat and a raccoon during my bike ride in the park [/INST]", "parameters": {
+    "inputs": "convert to JSON: I saw a puppy a cat and a raccoon during my bike ride in the park", "parameters": {
         "max_new_tokens": 200,
         "repetition_penalty": 1.3,